 As many know, one of the biggest issues that seniors face is the risk of falling.
 According to the Centers for Disease Control and Prevention, 2.5 million seniors are treated in emergency rooms for fall-related injuries every year.

-While there may not be a solution out there that will prevent falls completely, several measures include keeping the floors as clean as possible at all times.
+While there may not be a solution out there that will prevent falls in the elderly completely, several measures include keeping the floors as clean as possible at all times.
 Immediately clean up spills when they happen, wear high-traction socks and/or shoes, and make sure that floors are as level as possible.

 Caretakers should make sure that floors provide a stable environment as possible.